-The advanced debug interface may be connected to one of several supported JTAG TAP hardware cores: the standalone TAP ("jtag" core), a Xilinx internal BSCAN device ("xilinx_internal_jtag" core), an Altera sld_virtual_jtag megafunction ("altera_virtual_jtag" core), or the Actel UJTAG core ("actel_ujtag" core, experimental as of this writing).
+The advanced debug interface may be connected to one of several supported JTAG TAP hardware cores: the standalone TAP ("jtag" core), a Xilinx internal BSCAN device ("xilinx_internal_jtag" core), an Altera sld_virtual_jtag megafunction ("altera_virtual_jtag" core), or the Actel UJTAG core ("actel_ujtag" core).
 The adv_jtag_bridge program includes drivers for each of these TAPs.
 See the TAP Drivers section for details on each of these TAP devices.